-During this reporting period, the DPD submitted three CLFRT reports that met the time limitations for completion.
-The CLFRT's assessments complied with DPD protocols, and the principal investigator was interviewed; however, we disagree with the conclusions of the CLFRT as outlined in paragraph U38 (and described below) involving a fatal off-duty critical firearm discharge event that was assessed on a deficient force investigation.
+During this reporting period, the DPD submitted one CLFRT report that met the time limitations for completion.
+The CLFRT's assessments complied with DPD protocols, and the principal investigator was interviewed.

+During the previous reporting period we disagreed with the conclusions of the CLFRT as outlined in paragraph U38 (and described below) involving a fatal off-duty critical firearm discharge event that was assessed on a deficient force investigation.
+We have requested additional information and suggested this investigation be reopened.
+We will report our findings based upon the receipt of the requested information in our next quarterly report.